Strategies for Raising Your Kids to Be Functional Adults

 I believe this can, or should, be done before the oldest turns five or six .
 If you look at it that way, after the oldest is potty trained, take the next two to three years and deliberately talk this out, then adjust as you need to after they start kindergarten.

 The premise is that once a baby grows and begins school our parenting role changes.
-We are no longer (exclusively/primarily) cuddling, singing, doing baby-talk, changing nappies, and rocking them to sleep.
+We can get them school supplies clipart to help the transition easier, but we are no longer (exclusively/primarily) cuddling, singing, doing baby-talk, changing nappies, and rocking them to sleep.
 The excitement of them walking and talking comes with the pending demand to raise them to be adults vice nurture them as babies.

 Recognising you are raising children to be adults is obvious in hindsight, but can be a bit hazy for some early on…